junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Cas panned out the plan, "because we are gonna trap him and interrogate him."
 >
-> Dean paused on the work in his hand that was halfway cleaning his knife, and turned back at him.
+> Dean's fingers paused half-way cleaning his knife.
+He turned back to him.
 "You're serious about this."
 The light joking tone vanished from his voice.
 >
 > Castiel turned around to face him, his face dead serious.
 His eyes were as steady and... deadly (which was just another term for suicidal in his case, in Dean's mind) as the day he pushed Dean to the wall of the Beautiful Room before cutting his arm open for the sigil.
 And Dean recognized it with a shiver through his spine.
 >